Aksel Berg: Early life

-Berg's father was General Johan (Ivan) Berg, of Finland-Swedish origin, and his mother was Italian.
-Aksel was 11 when his father died, and Aksel was matriculated to Saint Petersburg navy school.
+Aksel Martin Berg was born on October 29 (November 10), 1893 in Orenburg to the family of Lieutenant General Ivan (Johann) Alexandrovich Berg (1830-1900), of Finland-Swedish origin; his mother was Italian.
+After Berg's father died, the family moved to Saint Petersburg and Aksel was matriculated to navy school.
 Berg joined the Imperial Russian Navy in 1914 and served as junior navigating officer on the Russian battleship Tsesarevich and as liaison officer on the British submarine HMS E8, which was operating in the Baltic in alliance with Russia.
+In 1916, Berg was promoted to the rank of lieutenant.

 Soviet times

 Before the German-Soviet war

 After the revolution Berg served in the Red Navy 1918–22.
 In 1918 he participated in the Ice Cruise of the Baltic Fleet.
-In 1919 he was navigating officer on the submarine Pantera when it sank the British destroyer HMS Vittoria.
-He subsequently commanded the submarines Rys, Volk and Zmeya.
-From 1925 Berg was based onshore and completed his education at the Saint Petersburg Polytechnical University.
-From 1927 he was assigned to the navy radio electronics department and from 1932 to 1937 he headed the Navy Communications Research Institute.
+In 1919 he was navigating officer on the submarine Pantera when it sank the British destroyer HMS Vittoria with two torpedoes near Seskar Island on August 31, 1919, bringing the first victory to Soviet submariners.